Introducing Spin 360! First 500 signups will get 25% off ||

 6) Brand Model and Reputation

 Some car brands and models are known for their reliability, durability, and popularity.
-Cars from these brands often hold their value better and can be priced higher in the used car marketplace.
+Cars from these brands often hold their value better and can be priced higher in the Used Car Marketplace.

 7) Market Trends